nandinip92/My-GraphQL-Journal/CoreConceptsOfGraphQL.md

-# Core Concepts og GraphQL
+# Core Concepts of GraphQL

 Following are the core concepts of the GraphQL